Financial highlights and outlook

 The measures: noticeable changes

-The Brand Group Premium is not only transforming its product range to electric vehicles, but it is also becoming sustainable and future-proof in many other areas.
+The Brand Group Progressive is not only transforming its product range to electric vehicles, but it is also becoming sustainable and future-proof in many other areas.

 One particular focus is on production.
 Audi is preparing all of its own sites for the production of electric cars, with 2029 as the scheduled finish.
 By then, all Audi plants will produce at least one fully electric vehicle.
 This is already the case at the plants in Brussels and at Böllinger Höfe Neckarsulm today, and Ingolstadt is set to follow from the end of 2023.